 According to Steam Charts, more than 12,000 concurrent players were tasting the waters of Battleborn arenas on the game’s launch on the first days of May 2016.
-A month later the number tanked to less than 2,500.
+A month later, the number tanked to less than 2,500.
 Already in September, only lucky ones could find themselves a party to play a full 5v5 match: there were far less than 1,000 concurrent players in the game.
-In June 2017 Battleborn went free-to-play, attracting some new players but failing to keep them playing.
-Today (29.01.2020) when I last checked, only 8 people were playing the game.
-Basically, now it is nearly impossible to find a party for a game.
+In June 2017, Battleborn went free-to-play, attracting some new players but failing to keep them playing.
+Today (29.01.2020), when I last checked, only 8 people were playing the game.
+Basically, now it is nearly impossible to find a party for a match.

-The reason, as far as I can tell, is pretty simple: Battleborn provokes a certain itch in you: the itch for a first-person MOBA-like shooter with diverse characters; the itch for a fun and colorful arena shooting chaos; the itch that Overwatch succeeds to scratch, while Battleborn doesn’t.
+The reason, as far as I can tell, is pretty simple: Battleborn provokes a particular itch in you: the yearning for a first-person MOBA-like shooter with diverse characters—the craving for a fun and colorful arena shooting chaos.
+The itch that Overwatch succeeds to scratch, while Battleborn doesn’t.
 And that is the fatal flaw in this game’s design.

 Therefore, Battleborn falls flat between two chairs.
-It seems intimidating to those, seeking a simple straightforward brawling fun; and it eventually disappoints those, who seek the first-person alternative to DOTA 2.
+It seems intimidating to those seeking a pure, straightforward brawling fun, and it eventually disappoints those who seek the first-person alternative to DOTA 2.
 Battleborn is a game for no-one at its very core.
-Add to that the fact, that most of the characters were locked on the launch, demanding from the player a fair bit of grinding to get unlocked.
+Add to that the fact that most of the characters were locked on the launch, demanding from the player a fair bit of grinding to get unlocked.
 Everyone hates grinding, so the result was unsurprising: players just stopped playing.
 Some went straight to Overwatch with its ‘easy to learn, hard to master’ attitude.

 But nothing helps if the mission design itself is so bland and boring.
 Waves after waves of mostly samey mobs with eventual boss-fight in-between.
-It gets pretty old pretty fast.
-Who knows, maybe if Gearbox had invested more into improving the campaign flaws post-lunch, after Overwatch’s dominance was established, it may have kept Battleborn stay afloat a little bit longer.
+It gets pretty old, pretty fast.
+Who knows, maybe if Gearbox had invested more into improving the campaign flaws post-lunch, after Overwatch’s dominance was established, it might have kept Battleborn stay afloat a little bit longer.
 Alas, it gave up surprisingly fast.